actions-marketplace-validations/itzzjb_dockai/README.md

 ## 🤖 Usage as GitHub Action

-You can use DockAI directly in your GitHub Actions workflow to automatically generate a Dockerfile on every push (or manually).
+You can use DockAI directly in your GitHub Actions workflow to automatically generate a Dockerfile on every push.
+This ensures your Dockerfile is always perfectly in sync with your code changes, without any manual intervention.

 ### Example Workflow